Mariamadeola17/Mariamportfolio/README.md

 <!--Section 1: Introduce your self-->
 ## ABOUT ME

 Hello!
-I'm Anietie Etuk 馃, a data analyst, educator, and consultant with a passion for turning data into actionable insights.
-With experience across sales, operations, finance, and customer service, I help businesses solve challenges and unlock growth.
+I’m Mariam Adeola, a passionate data analyst with a strong foundation in transforming raw data into actionable insights.
+I thrive on the challenge of uncovering trends and patterns that drive informed decision-making  and identify opportunities for growth.

 <!--Mention your top/relevant skills here - core and soft skills-->
 ## WHAT I DO

-*As the Chief Analyst of SkillAhead Solutions Ltd, I provide consulting and training services for businesses and mentor aspiring analysts.*

-**- 鉁� Data Analytics Consulting.**
-I provide in-depth analysis and tailored solutions to help you make data-driven decisions, optimize processes, and drive business growth.

-**- 鉁� Staff Training & Development.**
-I offer comprehensive training programs in data analysis, visualization, and data-driven decision-making.
-From beginner to advanced levels.
+My analytical journey is fueled by a curiosity to explore complex datasets and a commitment to delivering clear, impactful visualizations.
+I excel at using Excel for data manipulation and analysis, applying statistical methods to derive meaningful conclusions, and leveraging SQL to efficiently query databases.
+Additionally, my proficiency in Power Bi and Tableau allows me to create dynamic dashboards that effectively communicate findings to stakeholders.
+I believe that data tells a story, and I am dedicated to helping organizations harness the power of their data to achieve their goals.
+Whether it’s through developing comprehensive reports or presenting insights in an engaging manner, I aim to bridge the gap between data and strategic action.
+Let’s connect and explore how I can contribute to your data-driven projects.

 <!--Section 2: List 3-4 key projects-->